 - Soil compacting from heavy equipment or cars near your septic tank drain field – Drain fields near air in the soil surrounding them.
 When heavy equipment or cars are parked or placed on top of or near the leach field, problems can arise.
 Compacted soil allows for water to pool near your septic field.

 Common Septic Tank Problems and How to Fix Them

 You probably don’t pay much attention to what happens to your excess water after it goes down the drain until something starts to go wrong.
-It’s vital that you ensure your septic tank system is working properly to avoid costly damage.
+It’s vital that you ensure a proper septic tank repair regularly to avoid costly damage.
 Before you do anything, you need to first find your septic tank.
 The way your septic system works is pretty complex and most of it is underground, so problems with it can often go undetected for long periods of time.
 Not only that, but when you do discover an issue, it can be difficult to pinpoint exactly where the problem is.
-If you’re noticing septic tank problems, odds are likely that one of these three things is the cause of the problem.
+If you’re noticing septic tank problems, odds are likely that one of these five things is the cause of the problem.

 Clogs in Your Septic System

 If you’re experiencing septic tank issues, think back to the last time your septic tank was pumped out.
 Over time, septic tanks fill up with waste and grey water passes through your septic tank to drain lines underground in your yard.
 If your tank is getting too full, you may start to notice your drains are getting slow or your toilet is becoming backed up.
 Each source of water in your home runs through your septic system.
 How fast your tank fills up will depend on how many people live in your home and how much waste water you’re generating on a daily basis.